-HSHS Sacred Heart and St. Joseph’s hospitals want to remind community members to always make safety a priority when using or watching fireworks.
+HSHS Sacred Heart and St. Joseph’s hospitals want to remind community members fireworks are fun but can be very dangerous.

-If you do decide to use fireworks, HSHS hospitals strongly recommend you follow these safety tips from the Consumer Product Safety Commission (CPSC):
+If you do decide to use fireworks, HSHS strongly recommends you follow safety tips from CPSC.

 - Make sure fireworks are legal in your area before buying or using them.